wwwilma/My-Lil-Puzzle/README.md

 ## How to Play

 ### Rules
 To play, simply click on a tile.
 This will move the tile towards the blank space if it is in the same row or column as it.
 The tile does not have to be directly adjacent to the blank space.
-If you click on a tile several steps from the it, all of those tiles will move towards that space.
+If you click on a tile several steps from it, all of those tiles will move towards that space.

 ### Winning
 The puzzle is considered solved when the tiles are arranged in ascending numerical order, from left to right, top to bottom, with the empty space in the bottom right corner.
 If you manage to move the tiles into the correct order, you have won.